HenryHe0123/ACore/README.md

 henryhe@ACore:~$
 ```

 The supported applications are listed above.
-You can use the `ls` command to display them again.
+You can use the built-in `ls` command to display them again.
 To run an application, just type its name and press Enter. `usertests` can run a bunch of applications, thus it is recommended.

 There are several ways to exit the OS.
 You can gracefully shut down by typing `shutdown` in the shell and pressing Enter.
 Or you can type `Ctrl+a` then `x` to terminate Qemu.
 We also support using `Ctrl+c` to terminate the shell and then exit the system.